creativecommons/cc-legal-tools-app/README.md

 ## Generate Static Files

-We've been calling this process "publishing", but that's a little misleading, since this process does nothing to make its results visible on the Internet.
-It only updates the static files in the `doc` directory of the [creativecommons/cc-licenses-data][repodata] repository (the [Data Repository](#data-repository), above).
+Generating static files updates the static files in the `doc` directory of the [creativecommons/cc-licenses-data][repodata] repository (the [Data Repository](#data-repository), above).